Improving instrumental variable estimators with post-stratification: Introduction

-In many studies focused on the estimation of causal effects, the investigator assumes there are no unobservable differences between the treated and control groups (possibly after conditioning on observed characteristics of the units).
-While this assumption may be plausible in some settings, treatments are often purposefully chosen and the data may not record all the reasons why a particular treatment was administered or withheld.
-One alternative to the assumption of no unmeasured confounding is to identify an instrument.
-Instruments arise primarily in two ways.
-First, in randomized experiments with noncompliance, randomization to treatment arms serves as an instrument for compliance with the experimental protocol.
-The second type of instrument is a form of natural experiment, where some circumstance produces haphazard encouragement for units to be exposed to a treatment.
-In either setting, for a variable to be an instrument the following three core assumptions must hold: (1) the IV must have a nonzero effect on treatment exposure, (2) the IV must be randomly or as-if randomly assigned, (3) the IV must itself not have a direct effect on the outcome \citep{AngImbRub96}.
-If these assumptions hold, an IV design provides a consistent estimate of the causal effect of the exposure on the outcome for so-called \emph{compliers} (those who only take treatment upon encouragement \citep{AngImbRub96}), even in the presence of unobserved confounding between the treatment and the outcome.
-For example, \citet{davies2013cox} present an application where IV estimates are consistent with the results from randomized trials, while estimates based on the assumption of no unmeasured confounding contradict these results.
+When there is noncompliance, one strategy is to focus on the causal effect of the treatment assignment on the outcome, which is referred to as an intention-to-treat (ITT) analysis.
+However, there is also substantial interest in the causal effect of the treatment actually received.
+That is, we might wish to estimate the causal effect of actually being contacted rather than just the effect of being assigned to contact.
+When noncompliance is present, treatment assignment can be used as an instrumental variable (IV), which is a variable that affects exposure to treatment but does not directly affect the outcome \citep{AngImbRub96,Hernan:2006}.
+For a variable to be an instrument the following three core assumptions must hold: (1) the IV must have a nonzero effect on treatment exposure, (2) the IV must be randomly or as-if randomly assigned, (3) the IV must itself not have a direct effect on the outcome \citep{AngImbRub96}.
+If these assumptions hold in addition to a monotonicity assumption on the effect of assigning treatment on treatment receipt, an IV design provides a consistent estimate of the causal effect of the exposure on the outcome for so-called \emph{compliers} \citep[those who only take treatment upon encouragement,][]{AngImbRub96}, even in the presence of unobserved confounding between the treatment and the outcome.

-One strand of research has explored how to use auxiliary covariate information to improve IV analyses.
-For example, covariates have been used to help bound effects when the exclusion restriction, a key IV assumption, does not hold \citep{mealli2013using,miratrix2018bounding}.
-Covariates also play a vital role in the principal scores literature \citep{ding2017principal, feller2017principal}, which relaxes the exclusion restriction with a weaker principal ignorability assumption.
-Covariates are also routinely used in Bayesian principal stratification to reduce model dependence and improve precision \citep{imbens1997bayesian, hirano2000assessing, mealli2012refreshing}.